SAP/ai-sdk-java/sample-code/spring-app/README.md

 > [!NOTE]
 > The sample app uses the latest state of the SDK, so make sure to install the SDK after pulling a new version via Git.
-> Alternatively, you check out one of the release tags of the repository, e.g. `git checkout rel/0.1.0`.
+> Alternatively, you check out one of the release tags of the repository, e.g. `git fetch --all --tags && git checkout rel/0.1.0`.

 Next, you'll need to set up credentials for the AI Core service: